enricosada/paket-repotool-testing/README.md

 - [ ] warning if the prefferred runtime is not supported on restore by a tool
 - [ ] powershell helper script to change `$env:PATH`
 - [ ] discover .net core tools based on `mytool.deps.json` file
+- [ ] search the nupkg for tool at `install` step, write relative path found in `paket.lock`. at `restore` step, just write down the wrappers

 ## RAW ideas